 - Ensure that you use the correct spelling and capitalization for your particular system.
 To find the locales that correspond to the language you want to use, use the

 locale -acommand.
-See your UNIX system documentation for information about locale settings.
+Refer to your UNIX system documentation for information about locale settings.

-- To set the locale of the installation, the server installation script uses the locale of the shell it is run from.
+- To set the locale of the installation, the server installation script uses the locale of the shell from where it is run.

 - During installation, the BMC Remedy AR System installer sets up the arsystem script with the correct values for the

 LANGvariable.
 The arsystem script launches armonitor, which launches the programs mentioned in the armonitor.conf file; each of these programs inherits the environment variables established in the arsystem script.

 (For Windows)If you are installing an Oracle Unicode BMC Remedy AR System on a Microsoft Windows operating system, set the value of the NLS_LANG in environment variables.Click here to expand the procedure to update environment variables